Running Macros

 MacroWorkbook.xlsm!SayHello {FirstName}, {LastName}

-Note that a macro sheet name is an internal Excel name, not a user visible name.
+Keep in mind that a macro sheet name is an internal Excel name, not the user-visible name.

 You can check macro names using the Excel dialog box for launching macros (Alt-F8).

 Important!
-Run macros from trusted sources only!
-SaveToDB does not check macros.
+Only run macros from trusted sources!
+SaveToDB does not validate macros.